top of page

 Pyeongchang was elected as the host city for the 2018 Winter Games at the 123rd IOC Session in Durban, South Africa in July 2011.

+2,922 athletes (1,680 men and 1,242 women) from 93 countries competed at the 2018 Winter Olympics in 102 events over 15 disciplines in 7 sports.
 Four events made their Olympic debut in Pyeongchang 2018: "Big Air" snowboarding, mass start speed skating, mixed doubles curling, and Mixed Team Alpine Skiing.

 Its Winter Games plan was one of the most compact in Olympic history.
 The Games were gathered around two main venues: the mountain resort of Alpensia in Pyeongchang for the outdoor sports, and the coastal city of Gangneung for the indoor sports.